How to Make a Cape

 - Large piece of fabric that’s long enough to reach from your superhero’s neck to just under his knees

 - Ribbon to tie the cape, or a shirt you want to sew the cape onto

 - Sewing machine if you want to hem the cape

 What You Do:

 - First, take your child’s measurements.
 You will need to know the size of the neck opening and the length for the cape.
 Measure from your child’s neckline to just under his knees for the length of the cape.
-Measure the circumference around the neck (loosely, since you don’t want to strangle him).
-From there, find the radius of the neckline circle—just divide the circumference number by pi or 3.14, and you have your diameter.
+Loosely measure the circumference around the neck.
+From there, find the radius of the neckline circle—just divide the circumference number by π or 3.14, and you have your diameter.
 (C=3.14r).
-Half that amount and you have your radius.
+Halve that amount and you have your radius.

 - Cut your fabric on your chalk markings.
 If you want to hem the edges, add a half-inch seam allowance so that your cape won’t be too short.

-- Method 2 – If you want the cape to be independent of a particular shirt or outfit, so it can be used when your superhero’s a bit more grown up next year, you can secure it by tying the front shut.
-You can turn the hem under and sew it, while using some ribbon that your superhero can tie shut.
-Just cut two strips of ribbon five or six inches long.
-Tuck them under your hem as you sew it shut, to secure it in place.
-Another way to secure the cape is to use bias tape to sew around the hem, which you can find in any sewing shop.
-Cut a strip of bias tape about 10 inches longer than your neckline, and let the bias tape hang off either side of the neckline, and use it to tie the neckline shut.
+Method 2- If you want the cape to be independent of a particular shirt or outfit so it can be used when your superhero’s a bit more grown-up next year, you can secure it by tying in the front.
+To create the ties, cut two strips of ribbon that are about 5 to 6 inches long.
+Tuck them under your hem as you sew it shut to secure them in place.
+Another way to secure the cape is to use bias tape, which you can find in any sewing shop.
+Cut a strip of bias tape about 10 inches longer than your neckline, and sew the tape around the hem letting the bias tape hang off either side of the neckline.
+Tie the tape ends together to secure the cape.

 - The last step will be to hem the bottom of the cape.
 It isn’t entirely necessary, but some fabrics will fray easily and hemming the bottom will help prevent unraveling.